helma-org/helma/modules/README.md

-HelmaLib is organized into several groups of modules:
+The Helma modules directoriy is organized in several groups:

 * **modules/core** which contains extensions to core JavaScript types such as Object, Array, or Date.